Buri, Bahrain

 Buri (بوري, sometimes transliterated as Boori) is a village located in the Kingdom of Bahrain.
-The village is said to be one of the oldest villages in the country.
+The village is said to be one of the oldest in the country.

-Location
+Geography

 It is situated in the Northern Governorate administrative region.
 The village itself lies west of the town of A'ali.

+History

+According to J. G. Lorimer's 1908 Gazetteer of the Persian Gulf, Buri was a village located 7 miles southwest of Manama surrounded by date plantations with a few stone houses and 150 huts populated by the Baharna, all being date farmers.
+There were around 30 donkeys and cattle in the village with an estimated 10,500 date palms.

 Sport

-Buri has its own youth football team and participates in local football tournaments.
+Buri has its own sports club and participates in football tournaments.